How to Write a Press Release | The Discoverability Company

 How long should a press release actually be?

 400 to 600 words is the sweet spot.
 That fits on one printed page and gives a journalist everything they need without wasting their time.
-If you're running past 700 words, cut the background sections first, not the news itself.
+If you run past 700 words, cut the background sections first.
+Do not cut the news itself.

 Should I use a wire service like PR Newswire or Business Wire?

 Wire services are worth it when you have a genuinely newsworthy announcement and want it indexed in databases journalists search, such as Google News or Factiva.
-For most small business announcements, a direct pitch to 10 relevant reporters will outperform a $400 wire distribution every time.
-Use the wire as a supplement, not a strategy.
+For most small business announcements, a direct pitch to 10 relevant reporters will outperform a wire distribution.
+Use the wire as a supplement.
+Do not use it as your entire strategy.

 What time and day should I send a press release?

-Tuesday through Thursday, between 9 a.m. and 11 a.m. in the journalist's local time zone, is the standard recommendation backed by send-time data from distribution platforms.
-Avoid Mondays (inboxes are buried), Fridays (stories get deprioritized for the weekend), and any day adjacent to a major news event in your industry.
+Tuesday through Thursday, between 9 a.m. and 11 a.m. in the journalist local time zone, is the standard recommendation backed by send-time data from distribution platforms.
+Avoid Mondays when inboxes are buried.
+Avoid Fridays when stories get deprioritized for the weekend.
+Avoid any day adjacent to a major news event in your industry.

 Do press releases help with SEO?

 Indirectly, yes.
 A press release distributed on a reputable newswire can appear in Google News and generate pickups on regional news sites that carry real domain authority.
-The SEO value comes from those secondary placements, not from the wire URL itself.
-Don't write a press release primarily for SEO, but don't ignore the benefit when you're sending one anyway.
+The SEO value comes from those secondary placements.
+It does not come from the wire URL itself.
+Do not write a press release primarily for SEO, but do not ignore the benefit when you send one anyway.

 How long should a press release be, and does length affect whether journalists read it?

 Keep it between 400 and 600 words.
-That's not an arbitrary guideline.
-Cision's State of the Media report found that journalists receive an average of over 50 pitches and press releases per day, which means they're skimming, not reading.
-A release that runs past 700 words signals poor editorial judgment on the sender's part, and journalists notice that.
-One tight page forces you to lead with what actually matters, which is the single biggest factor in whether your release gets read at all.
+This is a practical guideline.
+Cision State of the Media report found that journalists receive an average of over 50 pitches and press releases per day.
+They are skimming.
+A release that runs past 700 words signals poor editorial judgment.
+Journalists notice that.
+One tight page forces you to lead with what actually matters.
+This is a major factor in whether your release gets read at all.

 Ready to take control of your online presence?